How to Get Customer Feedback: 7 Effective Tips

 Seeso, a former streaming service, created this fun, conversational yet actionable email to ask for feedback from its customer base:

-Building a sustainable system for analyzing churn is important for business growth.
+Building a sustainable system for analyzing churn is important for business growth, and improving customer loyalty.
 If you don’t know why people stop doing business with you, it’s impossible to improve your offering.

 Start collecting customer feedback today